zliobaite/zliobaite.github.io/_posts/2015-5-6-Explaining-overfitting.md

 ---
 layout: post
-category : lessons
+category : machine-learning
-tags : [teaching,visualization]
+tags : [teaching,visualization,machinelearning]
 title : How to explain overfitting to a non-specialist?
 ---